 Having a strong base of people who are supporting you in this endeavor is of the utmost importance for many reasons.
 Remember, you are going into this on your own and you probably aren’t going to have the money to actually hire and pay people to help you for quite some time.

 Do you have family and friends who are willing to chip in free of charge?
-Having a buddy that is good with finances or a family members who knows something about online marketing can go a long way.
-Pitch your ideas to them and ask them if it sounds like something they would be willing to help you out with in their spare time.
+Having a buddy that is good with finances or family members who know something about online marketing can go a long way.
+Pitch your small business ideas to them and ask them if it sounds like something they would be willing to help you out within their spare time.
 And if your business does turn profitable, always be sure to remember the people who were there for you in the beginning and reward them accordingly.